 Well now, yes, let’s have a look at Lot’s wife . . .

 It was a sore and nefarious situation, and she (and her family) were in the heat of it.
 Lot’s house was surrounded by the city men (both young and old) from every quarter of Sodom.
 These men were wild and feverish, swollen with lust, wickedly pressing upon his door to get to the two men, the angels, who had lodged with Lot for the eve.
-(If you don’t know the story, I encourage you to read it now—and get back to this post later.)
+(If you don’t know the story, I encourage you to read it seek it out in Torah and the Book of Jasher.)

 Now, early in the story, Torah gives no mention of Lot’s wife and she is left un-named (although, she later earned the nickname “Ado,” meaning fussy, destructive).
 But really, we don’t know much about her and how she felt about anything that was happening around her.
 We don’t know if she was even happy with Lots choice to live in Sodom, in the first place.
 What we do know, up to this point, she had already been through a Lot.
 (Excuse the pun.)

 Lot ended up settling there, but it doesn’t sound like things in his life were ever really settled.
 Scripture tells us Sodom was a wicked place.
 (Abram could only hope Lot kept truth at the center of his life.)
 There was much political strife, battles among the kings of Sodom and Gomorrah, the economy was suffering, and at one point, Lot was even taken captive.
 Abraham (he was much older and his name had been changed by then) ended up having to rescue Lot.
 Whether his wife was with him through it all or not, Lots life was full of challenge and change.